shsagir/play-area-sync/docs/collaboration.md

 * A billing address
 * A billing e-mail address

 Each App (expect trials) has to be associated with a Billing Contact.
 Each Billing Contact has its own invoice archive.
+Please also see the [billing FAQ](/billing#toc-faq).

 ## How to use it